ns-3e/obvia/docs/ArchitectureDesignDoc.md

-# Obvia — Architecture Design Document
+# Preposition — Architecture Design Document

 ## Purpose & Vision

-Obvia is an intelligent personal library manager designed for single-user operation.
+Preposition is an intelligent personal library manager designed for single-user operation.
 It provides a comprehensive solution for managing personal book collections with advanced features like barcode scanning, metadata enrichment, intelligent notes, semantic search, and AI-assisted recommendations.

 ### Core Philosophy
 - **Single-user focused**: No authentication complexity, designed for personal use